Manish191/NLP4395/README.md

 You can see the [document here](Parsing.pdf)

 Overview: Explored different parsing methods, including PSG trees, dependency parsing, and Semantic role parsing.

+## Portfolio Assignment Author Attribution

+You can see the [document here](Untitled3.ipynb - Colaboratory.pdf)